yuviiitm26/MigratAI/README.md

 ## 💡 The Solution: Agentic Resilience
 MigratAI introduces an automated workforce powered by **Microsoft AutoGen**.
 Instead of failing fast, our agents trap cloud errors, analyze the logs, rewrite the infrastructure code, and seamlessly retry the deployment—achieving **zero-touch recovery** at machine speed.

+## 📂 The Sample Workload (`/code`)
+This repository comes pre-packaged with a `code/` directory containing a sample Python Flask application.
+This serves as the **target workload** for the demo.

+When you run the orchestrator, the **Architect Agent** reads directly from this local `code/` folder to understand the application's dependencies and automatically generate the necessary `Dockerfile` and infrastructure configurations. *(Note: You can swap out the contents of this folder with your own app to test the AI's adaptability!)*
 ---

 ## 🧠 The Agentic Workforce (Architecture)